-BlurBlur can be a massive annoyance when photographing fast moving vehicles, but is can also be used creatively to get the effect of speed and movement in a picture.
-Getting the background to blur whilst the front stays in focus is the key to making the car or bike appear as if it's moving through the frame quickly.
-How good you are at panning, what shutter speed you use, how fast your subject's moving and how much light's around will make this harder/easier every time you visit the track.
+When it comes to actually taking your shots, blur can be a massive annoyance, but it can also be used creatively to get the effect of speed and movement in a picture.
+How good you are at panning, what shutter speed you use, how fast your subject is moving and how much light's around will make this harder/easier every time you visit the track.
 Just remember: too higher shutter speed and you'll just freeze the shot, too slow and they'll be too much blur.
 Also, try and find a clutter-free backgrounds to stop distracting objects spoiling your shot.

 As the car begins to work its way to the edge of your frame, turn your upper body, keeping your bottom half still, following the car's movement along the track, keeping the pan going even after the car has moved out of frame. to ensure the pan is smooth, keep your feet slightly apart, creating a sturdy base and if you're working hand-held, keep your arms close to your side.
 Lock your focus and use continuous focusing if your lens struggles to focus on the car and switching to burst mode will mean you'll be able to capture a series of shots, increasing your chances of capturing a cracking shot.